jonriber/tech-interview-prep/API/Practice/Python/FastAPI/my_notes_for_fastAPI_usage.md

 Then, initiate a new instance of fastAPI inside a variable called `app`, pretty much the same I usually do for a `DB Instance on javascript or Python`.

+FastAPI is a Python class that provides all the functionality for your API.

 ### Defining endpoints and methods

 Using a decorator above function definition to tell fastAPI framework what means what.